Michilis/Strfry-plugins/README.md

 **Description**: This plugin blocks events from users whose public keys are listed in a simple blacklist file.
 The blacklist is managed locally and can be updated as needed.
 Events from blacklisted users are rejected with a custom error message.

 **Usage**: Useful for blocking known spammers or unwanted users from posting to your relay.

+#### 2. IP-Based Blacklist Plugin

+**File**: `plugins/ip_blacklist_plugin.js`

+**Description**: This plugin blocks events and connections from specific IP addresses listed in a simple blacklist file.
+It helps to block users based on their IP addresses rather than public keys.

+**Usage**: Ideal for preventing certain IP addresses from spamming or connecting to your relay.

 ### Filters